The Feast Days

 Count from Good Friday afternoon to Easter Sunday morning.
 That gives you at most one day and two nights.
 Friday afternoon to Saturday is one night.
 Saturday is one day.
 Saturday night to Sunday morning is two nights.
 Three days and three nights cannot fit between Friday afternoon and Sunday morning no matter how you count.

 This is a mathematical problem, not a theological one.
 The timeline works if the crucifixion happened on a Wednesday or Thursday, giving a full three days and three nights before a Sunday morning.
-The Friday date was chosen to fit a weekly Shabbat interpretation rather than following the actual Tanakh calendar of the feast days, which indicates the High Sabbath of Unleavened Bread, not a regular seventh-day Shabbat, fell that week.
+The Friday date was chosen to fit a weekly Shabbat interpretation rather than following the actual Hebrew Bible (Old Testament) calendar of the feast days, which indicates the High Sabbath of Unleavened Bread, not a regular seventh-day Shabbat, fell that week.

 Day 03